Velko/8-bit-CPU/README.md

 =========

 After watching [series of videos][eater-net-8bit] by Ben Eater building an 8-bit computer from scratch, I was hooked.
-Various thoughts for improvements and experiments was running trough my mind.
+Various thoughts for improvements and experiments was running through my mind.
 But first I have to build one.
 Improvements will come later.

 In contrast to Ben, I'm not that crazy about building the whole thing on breadboards.
 PCBs are fine,